joaquinrodriguez70/courseracleaningdata/code-book.md

 1. The features and activities area read into data frames
 2. The test and train data files are read  and consolidated with the correspondig subject and activity
-3. The test and tran data are meged into one data frame
+3. The test and tran data are merged into one data frame
 4. The data frame is written into a file

 * The columns different of the  "mean, Mean and std" observations are filtered out